What is Cognitive Therapy?

 As I grew up, analyzing my own anxiety is what helped me manage it.
 And this is why the cognitive approach fits nicely with my world view.

 It’s logical, it’s straight forward, and it’s intuitive.
-It’s easy to understand, and while it can take quite a bit of work in our personal lives (as it did in mine) it’s a really common sense approach, and that’s what I like about it.
+It’s easy to understand, and while it can take quite a bit of work in our personal lives (as it did in mine) it is based in science, and that’s what I like about it.

 When I'm Not Counseling